Fablehaven: Keys to the Demon Prison: Recurring characters

-Graulas – an old demon who officially made Seth a shadow charmer.
+Graulas is an old demon who officially made Seth a shadow charmer.
 When healed with the Sands of Sanctity he betrays Seth and plays a major role in the opening of the demon prison, Zzyzx.
 He is killed by Seth with Vasilis shortly after the opening of Zzyzx.

-Raxtus – a friendly dragon who befriends Kendra in the fourth book.
+Raxtus is a friendly dragon who befriends Kendra in the fourth book.
 He is the son of the great dragon Celebrant but is considered pathetic because of his small size.
 Celebrant eventually accepts his son after he proves himself in battle.

 Seth Sorenson is Kendra's younger brother, who starts the series at age 11.
 He has a much more outgoing, risky, curious, and adventurous personality.
 Seth has great courage, but he has little patience, and he does not always think things through.
 Because of this, he tends to be the source of mischief as the story continues, most often trading batteries with the satyr's Newel and Doren.
 After learning many lessons the hard way, he eventually becomes more responsible and succeeds in overcoming many obstacles.
 His efforts against dark forces eventually mark him with the powers of a shadow charmer that, like his sister with her fairykind abilities, he is able to use throughout the series to successfully complete nearly impossible tasks.

-Kendra Sorenson is a typical 12-year-old girl, not at all enthusiastic to go on a mandatory vacation to her grandparent's place, while her parents are on a 17-day cruise.
-However, it is here at Fablehaven, the magical preserve her grandparents oversee, she becomes immersed in a whole new world full of fairies and other mystical creatures hidden to most other eyes.
+Kendra Sorenson is a typical 14-year-old girl who is not enthusiastic to go on a mandatory vacation to her grandparents place, while her parents are on a 17-day cruise.
+She later becomes immersed in a whole new world full of fairies and other mystical creatures, called Fablehaven, the magical preserve where her grandparents oversee.
 She is described as a good student who rarely takes risks, overly cautious, and far from the adventurer and rule breaker that her brother is.
-But when she is in Fablehaven, it does not take long for trouble to find her, as the evil witch Muriel Taggert releases a powerful demon named Bahumat.
+When she is in Fablehaven, it does not take long for trouble to find her, as the evil witch Muriel Taggert releases a powerful demon named Bahumat.
 The situation becomes desperate when everyone but her is captured and she must risk her own life to seek the Fairy Queen for help.
 As a result of her heart-felt supplication to the Fairy Queen, she becomes fairykind, a status which gives her certain magical abilities to aid her in her subsequent adventures.